 Since that time, I have grown spiritually.
 Being a Christian is central to what I am and what I do.

 I met my wife Yusandra at Wolverhampton Polytechnic (now University of Wolverhampton) and we got married.
-We have a daughter and son-in-law (Hannah and Brian), a son and daughter-in-law (Ben and Hsu) and four grandchildren (Jordan, Tyler, Lilly and Oliver).
+We have a daughter and partner (Hannah and Toni), a son and daughter-in-law (Ben and Hsu) and grandchildren (Lilly and Oliver).

 Business books and courses